 If what's under our Christmas trees is any indicator, we are a kitchen gadget nation.
 Fads have come and gone, enjoying their moment before being relegated to gathering dust in the basement or bringing a few bucks at a garage sale.
 (Fondue pot, I'm looking at you.)
-Some stand the test of time; my Kitchen Aid stand mixer will always have a place in our kitchen, and judging from Amazon sales, the Instant Pot looks like it may stick around.
+Some stand the test of time; my Kitchen Aid stand mixer will always have a place in our kitchen, and judging from Amazon sales year after year, the Instant Pot looks like it's going to stick around.
 But with the flurry of one-task-wonders competing for our attention it took a while for the air fryer to really bubble up in my consciousness.

 Then I talked with professional meal planner Jess Dang, founder of Cook Smarts, about her kitchen renovation.
 Having an air fryer was a game changer for her family during the several month period that she was cooking out of a makeshift kitchen in their garage.
 By the time her beautiful new kitchen was complete the gadget had become indispensable, she tells NBC News BETTER.
 “It's the most used appliance in our house now.”